odemodelselection/sw_test/README.md

 ### Plots

-The folder where different plots are saved through estimation runs (decline of the loss function versus the number of initializations) and model selection runs (observations and fitted models versus time).
+In this folder, different plots are saved when running estimation (decline of the loss function versus the number of initializations) and model selection (observations and fitted models versus time) procedures.

 ### Scripts

 ### Estimation
 Parameters estimation  $\eta = (\xi, \psi)$ (whenever each is needed) for each model is obtained by using MLE estimator of the form: